slerman12/UnifiedML/README.md

 # :mortar_board: Pedagogy and Research

-All files are designed for pedagogical clarity and extendability for research, to be useful for educational and innovational purposes in their simplicity and structure
+All files are designed for pedagogical clarity and extendability for research, to be useful for educational and innovational purposes, with simplicity at heart

 # :people_holding_hands: Contributing